Human Capital: A Brief Insight

-The intensified productivity of every individual in a company commits substantially to the increasing labour and creating abilities for absorbing innovative technologies.
+The intensified productivity of every individual in a company commits substantially to the increasing labor and creating abilities for absorbing innovative technologies.

 Benefits of human capital include:

-Preserving and enhancing the dignity, worth, and freedom of the labour force.
+Preserving and enhancing the dignity, worth, and freedom of the labor force.

 Improvement of the production of important services and goods.